dev-ai-lab/bank-docs/README.md

 ## Kubernetes Service Types
 1. ClusterIP: ClusterIP service creates an internal IP address for use within the K8s cluster.
 Good for internal-only applications that support other workloads within the cluster. eazy bytes
 ![ClusterIP](media/cluster-ip-service-type.png)
 2. NodePort: Services of type NodePort build on top of ClusterIP type services by exposing the ClusterIP service outside of the cluster on high ports (default 30000-32767).
-If no port number is specified then Kubernetes automatically selects afree port.
+If no port number is specified then Kubernetes automatically selects a free port.
 The local kube-proxy is responsible for listening to the port on the node and forwarding client traffic on the NodePort to the ClusterIP.
 ![NodePort](media/node-port-service-type.png)
    - IP address of the cluster worker node is needed.
 If the worker node goes down, it won't work
 3. LoadBalancer: The LoadBalancer service type is built on top of NodePort service types by provisioning and configuring external load balancers from public and private cloud providers.
 It exposes services that are running in the cluster by forwarding layer 4 traffic to worker nodes.
 This is a dynamic way of implementing a case that involves external load balancers and NodePort type services.